Town of Skaneateles OKs marijuana sales but not consumption sites at fiery meeting

 "We're talking about a product that is safer and more highly regulated than ones you all use regularly," he said, adding that dispensaries will probably be limited to a handful per legislative district.

-Along with Josh Allyn, owner of hemp farm Tap Root Fields in the town, Lockwood also said opting out could dampen the agricultural benefits of marijuana's legalization.
+Along with Josh Allyn, owner of hemp farm Tap Root Fields in the town, Lockwood also said that opting out disregards the agricultural benefits of marijuana's legalization.

 "Much like our wineries, breweries and distilleries, growing marijuana will be a key product in our area and something we should embrace," he said.